Bannsaenger/ioBroker.extron/README.md

 Control devices from Extron.
 This Adapter is designed to control some of the Extron Audio Video Products via the **S**imple **I**nstruction **S**et Protocol.
 The functional scope of the devices is tremendous.
-Not all all of the features makes sense to be supported with the adapter and the interaction with iobroker.
+Not all of the features makes sense to be supported with the adapter and the interaction with iobroker.

 **Be aware:** When the device type is chosen in the adapter configuration it cannot be changed in the future !